cbor-wg/cddl/draft-ietf-cbor-cddl.md

 does not strictly distinguish struct and table usage of maps, it caters specifically to each of them.

+But first, let's reiterate a feature of CBOR that it has inherited from JSON: The key/value pairs in CBOR maps have no fixed ordering.
+(One could imagine situations where fixing the ordering may be of use.
+For example, a decoder could look for values related with integer keys 1, 3 and 7.
+If the order were fixed and the decoder encounters the key 4 without having encountered key 3, it could conclude that key 3 is not available without doing more complicated bookkeeping.
+Unfortunately, neither JSON nor CBOR support this, so no attempt was made to support this in CDDL either.)

 ### Structs

 The "struct" usage of maps is similar to the way JSON objects are used